Introduction to Literature:

 This one credit, yearlong course covers the history of the High Court from its beginnings to the present.
 It focuses on the following areas: The early years of the Court, The Nomination and Confirmation process, A Look at the Chief Justices, and a study important cases and rulings handed down by the Court.
 Students will also study current Court cases and decisions that occur during the school year.

-Taking the Yearbook elective places a student on the Dress Parade staff, which completely produces the school’s yearbook.
+The Yearbook elective places a student on the Dress Parade staff, which is responsible for producing the school’s yearbook.
 The Dress Parade staff will develop the cover, the overall organization of the yearbook, and the specific content for each page.
-The yearbook is published by Strawbridge, who provides access to their online tools for placing content and reviewing the overall organization of the yearbook.
+The yearbook is published by Jostens, who provides access to their online tools for placing content and reviewing the overall organization of the yearbook.

 Oak Ridge Military Academy seeks to help students prepare for the SAT/ACT standardized college-entrance tests by utilizing Method Test Prep.
 With Method Test Prep’s self-paced program, students will receive a total of 25 hours of preparation (each for ACT and SAT) that can be molded to fit their strengths, weaknesses, and abilities.
 Take your PSAT in the fall, your ACT & SAT in the spring and you still have time to prep for a second ACT & SAT in the following fall if you choose to take it again.